kubedb/docs/docs/guides/druid/monitoring/alerting.md

 | `-n alert-druid` | `alert-druid` | Installs the `PrometheusRule` in the same namespace as the database |
 | `form.alert.labels.release` | `prometheus` | Matches the Prometheus `ruleSelector` so the rules are loaded |

-> Don't bother with `--set grafana.enabled=true` — like `neo4j-alerts`/`cassandra-alerts`, this chart also exposes `grafana.enabled`/`jobName`/`url`/`apikey` values and *does* render a dashboard-import `Job` for them (confirmed via `helm template`), but this tutorial uses the separately-maintained `kubedb-grafana-dashboards` chart instead (see [Step 2](#step-2--install-kubedb-grafana-dashboards)) since it already ships real, well-tested Summary/Pod/Database dashboards for Druid — no need to fight the bundled Job's own quirks (see the Cassandra/ClickHouse alerting tutorials for what those quirks can look like in this chart family) when a proven alternative exists.
+> This tutorial uses the separately-maintained `kubedb-grafana-dashboards` chart for Grafana dashboards (see [Step 2](#step-2--install-kubedb-grafana-dashboards)) rather than this chart's own bundled dashboard-import option, since it ships ready-made Summary/Pod/Database dashboards for Druid.

 ### Verify the PrometheusRule is created